nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 The GPS module automatically requests A-GPS data when the module determines that the existing data is outdated.
 The A-GPS data frame is described in GNSS API documentation of :cpp:type:`nrf_gnss_agps_data_frame_t`.
-This request data frame type can be read with the :cpp:func:`nrf_recv` function with the :c:type:`NRF_GNSS_AGPS_DATA_ID` id as shown in the following code:
+This request data frame type can be read with the :c:func:`nrf_recv` function with the :c:type:`NRF_GNSS_AGPS_DATA_ID` id as shown in the following code:

 .. code-block:: c